SciML/ReservoirComputing.jl/README.md

 ```
 ## Echo State Network example

-This example and others are contained in the examples folder, that will be updated anytime I find new examples.
+This example and others are contained in the examples folder, which will be updated whenever I find new examples.
-To show how to use some of the functions contained in ReservoirComputing.jl we will illustrate an example also shown in literature: reproducing the Lorenz attractor.
+To show how to use some of the functions contained in ReservoirComputing.jl, we will illustrate it by means of an example also shown in the literature: reproducing the Lorenz attractor.
-First we have to define the Lorenz system and the parameters we are going to use
+First, we have to define the Lorenz system and the parameters we are going to use:
 ```julia
 using ParameterizedFunctions
 using OrdinaryDiffEq